MSc Advanced Clinical Practitioner

 For information on how you can boost your career-prospects and apply for our postgraduate courses, follow our application guide.

 Join us for a Postgraduate Open Day where you can discuss your options and chosen course with our course leaders.

 Why study this subject?

 This programme will provide you with the core skills and knowledge required in advanced practice, as well as exploring both the professional and practice elements essential to work at an advanced level.
 Furthermore, it aims to map to the skills and knowledge framework to assist career development.

 Why study at Buckinghamshire New University?

 The curriculum, designed by our own Senior Lecturers, is in conjunction with the competency framework for Advanced Clinical Practitioner training developed by The Royal College of Emergency Medicine.
 This has informed the curriculum content and structure of the programme.
 The course team has a variety of research interests and expertise, including advanced practice, nurse prescribing, emergency care and research design.

 What facilities can I use?

-We've invested in state-of-the-art, simulated clinical skills areas.
+We've invested in state-of-the-art, simulated clinical skills areas at our Uxbridge campus.
 You'll be able to regularly spend time in these areas, to practise your technical skills, and use the newest technologies, in a safe and supportive environment.